vand0525/vand0525/README.md

 👋 Hi, I’m Theodore Van Dusen

-👀 I’m interested in web development.
+I build full stack web and mobile apps.
+I like working on projects that feel simple, fast, and well thought out.

-🌱 I’m currently learning the fundementals.
+Lately I’ve been diving into how frameworks actually work, render cycles, state handling, and the stuff that holds everything together.

-📫 Reach me at: vand0525@algonquinlive.com
+Reach me at: 📫 theodore.vandusen@hotmail.com